 The objective of this committee is sustainability management that takes into account environmental, societal and economic impacts as well as stakeholder（*2） interests, ensuring that the company prospers in the long term as a responsible global enterprise.
 Specific initiatives will be in line with our values and our purpose, set out in the revised Fujitsu Way, and will include boosting our efforts in non-financial areas.
 These include respect for human rights, acceptance of diversity and equity, human resource development, maintenance of the global environment and contributing to the development of regional communities.
 Our goal is to achieve sustainable, long-term improvement in the corporate value of the Fujitsu Group.

-The committee is scheduled to meet every six months, and on an ad hoc basis as required, to check on the progress of our activities in non-financial areas and to confirm if we are on track to meet our targets for the non-financial indicators.
-The committee will also discuss new activities, including in sustainability businesses, and then report to management meetings and the Board of Directors with the results.
+The committee is scheduled to meet every six months, and on an ad hoc basis as required, to check on the progress of our activities in non-financial areas and to confirm and discuss if we are on track to meet our targets for the non-financial indicators.
+The committee will also discuss new activities, including in sustainability businesses, and then report to the Executive Management Council Meeting and the Board of Directors Meeting with the results.
 The committee is chaired by the CEO, who will nominate executives with a perspective on sustainability management for appointment as committee members.
-(As of May 2021, the committee had 16 members, including the chair.)
+(As of May 2023, the committee had 13 members, including the chair.)
 The first committee meeting was held in April 2020, followed by semiannual meetings – with the most recent meeting held in March 2023.
-To date, the meetings have been characterized by lively discussions on topics such as the spread of the COVID-19 pandemic, the accelerating global movement toward decarbonization, the ideal future shape of the Fujitsu Group, the mission of the committee, details of the non-financial indicators, an overview of Global Responsible Business activities and progress toward achieving the related targets.
+To date, the meetings have been characterized by lively discussions on topics such as the COVID-19 pandemic, the accelerating global movement toward carbon neutrality , the ideal future shape of the Fujitsu Group, the mission of the committee, details of the non-financial indicators, an overview of Global Responsible Business activities and progress toward achieving the related targets.

 - （*1）VUCA: Volatility, Uncertainty, Complexity, Ambiguity